sveltejs/svelte/site/content/docs/01-component-format.md

 </script>
 ```

 #### 4. Prefix stores with `$` to access their values

+---

 Any time you have a reference to a store, you can access its value inside a component by prefixing it with the `$` character.
-This causes Svelte to declare the prefixed variable, and set up a store subscription that will be unsubscribed when appropriate:
+This causes Svelte to declare the prefixed variable, and set up a store subscription that will be unsubscribed when appropriate.

+Local variables (that do not represent store values) must *not* have a `$` prefix.

 ```html
 <script>